Canberra Cosmos FC: Wooden Spoons

 Canberra's second season was much more forgettable however.
 In finishing last, the club ended the season 16 points behind second-last placed team.
 Despite a dreary end to the season, a positive action would revive the club in 1997 as computing company Novell came on board with a stunningly large sponsorship deal.
 This allowed the Cosmos to recruit the 1996–97 coach of the year Branko Culina and after losing their best players the previous year, Canberra was a net importer of quality players for this season.
 New signings included Scottish defender Gordon Hunter from Hibernian, Sydney United midfielder Ante Moric and the return of Michael Musitano.
 Unfortunately, this did not translate into on-field performance, winning only once in the first thirteen games – a run including an 8–0 loss to Wollongong – and only three times in the season (including a record 8–1 win over UTS).
 The Cosmos finished the 1997–98 season bottom of the table again which saw the departure of Culina and appointment of former Socceroos coach Rale Rasic.

-New signings for 1998–99 including Melbourne Knights goalkeeper Vilson Knezevic brought hope, but a winless start to the season for Rasic's young side escalated tensions with the board and Rale departed seven weeks into the new season.
+New signings for 1998–99 including Melbourne Knights goalkeeper Vilson Knezevic and Gippsland Falcons defender Doug Marcina brought hope, but a winless start to the season for Rasic's young side escalated tensions with the board and Rale departed seven weeks into the new season.
 The Cosmos continued to struggle in the national competition, finishing last for the third year in a row, ten points behind the second-last team.

 The 1999–2000 season saw some on-field improvement by the club achieving nine wins and nine draws.
 However, the Cosmos remained unstable financially, and administrators were appointed on 30 June 2000 to oversee the club's financial position.

 In a time of general turmoil for the NSL, the 2000–01 season was reasonably successful for Canberra, finishing a respectable 11th place and remaining competitive throughout the year with eleven wins and four draws.